 Tax Concerns?

 IRS and state tax problem resolution is a special area of professional practice involving unfiled tax returns, unpaid taxes, tax liens or levies, audit representation and any other type of tax controversy.
-Our principal, Rui DaSilva, EA (See What's an Enrolled Agent?) specializes in tax resolution.
+Our principal, Rui DaSilva, EA (See What's an Enrolled Agent?) can help you with your tax concerns.
 He is uniquely qualified to represent taxpayers before the IRS and other taxing authorities.
 Some of the specialized services we provide in this area include:

 YOUR IRS OR STATE INFORMATION FILE:

-We will secure your IRS file without raising any red flags.
-Filing under the Freedom of Information Act (FOIA) is one way we can review and interpret the IRS transcripts for you.
-This record reveals your history with the IRS (according to them).
+Initially, with your consent (POA), we will contact the Internal Revenue Service and request account transcripts, statements and any other information available to use so that we may view and interpret the same for you.
+These records reveal your history with the IRS.
 Additionally, if you find yourself needing help with the IRS, the states are usually not far behind.
 We can also gather information in your state file using similar methods.
 We may also anticipate their moves based on this information posted to your account.

-STATUTE OF LIMITATIONSThe IRS has a limited amount of time to assess the tax they want from you.
+STATUTE OF LIMITATIONS: The IRS has a limited amount of time to assess the tax they want from you.
 Then, once they make this assessment, there is a limitation on the time they have to collect all taxes, penalties, and interest from you.
 This is known as the Statute of Limitations.
-You do not owe the IRS anything after this statute of limitations date has passed.

-LIENS, LEVIES, AND GARNISHMENTSThe IRS may take money from your paycheck or bank account, seize assets, or place a Lien on your home or other assets.
-We can often prevent this or have these lifted so you can afford to pay your bills.
+LIENS, LEVIES, AND GARNISHMENTS: The IRS may take money from your paycheck or bank account, seize assets, or place a Lien on your home or other assets.
 If you are presently dealing with, or concerned about a lien, levy, or garnishment we can help.
 Remember, the earlier we address the problem the more successful we are likely to be.
-Ignoring a tax problem is usually asking for a bigger problem, and may limit our ability to help you out of it.
+Ignoring a tax problem is usually asking for a bigger problem and may limit our ability to help you out of it.

-WAGE GARNISHMENTSThe IRS wage garnishment is a very powerful tool used to collect taxes owed through your employer.
+WAGE GARNISHMENTS: The IRS wage garnishment is a very powerful tool used to collect taxes owed through your employer.
 Once a wage garnishment is filed with an employer, the employer is required to collect a large percentage of each paycheck.
-The paycheck that would have otherwise been paid to the employee will now be paid to the IRS.
 The wage garnishment stays in effect until the IRS is fully paid or until the IRS agrees to release the garnishment.
-We can assist with getting the garnishment released so your paycheck goes to you and not to the IRS!

-If you receive an audit letter from the IRS, do not disregard it.
+If you receive a letter from the IRS, do not disregard it.
 Contact us as soon as possible so that we can respond to it promptly.
 If an IRS agent contacts you, we recommend that you demonstrate the utmost kindness, but calmly advise them that you will have a representative of RDS Financial Services contact them ASAP regarding your case.
-If the IRS agent continues to question or harass you, simply repeat that a representative of RDS Financial Services will be contacting them on your behalf.
-This is important because whatever information you provide them with will be used against you.

 What exactly is an IRS audit?